butter1011/butter1011/README.md

 - **Triangular Arbitrage** - Currency conversion cycles
 - **Statistical Arbitrage** - Mean-reversion opportunities
 - **Latency Arbitrage** - Speed-based advantages

-## ⚠️ Disclaimer

-**This software is for educational purposes only.
-Cryptocurrency trading involves substantial risk of loss.
-Never invest more than you can afford to lose.**

 <div align="center">